 In 1976 Hay left Vermont and moved to Austin, Texas.
 Her attention focused on a set of practices ("playing awake") that engaged the performer on several levels of consciousness at once.
 While developing her concepts she instituted a yearly four-month group workshop that culminated in large group public performances and from these group pieces she distilled her solo dances.
 Her second book, Lamb at the Altar: The Story of a Dance (Duke University Press, 1994), documents the unique creative process that defined these works.

-In the late 1990’s Deborah Hay focused almost exclusively on rarified and enigmatic solo dances based on her new experimental choreographic method, such as The Man Who Grew Common in Wisdom, Voilà, The Other Side of O, Fire, Boom Boom Boom, Music, Beauty, The Ridge, Room, performing them around the world and passing them on to noted performers in the US, Europe, and Australia.
+In the late 1990’s Deborah Hay focused almost exclusively on rarified and enigmatic solo dances based on her experiments with language to teach her choreography, such as The Man Who Grew Common in Wisdom, Voilà, The Other Side of O, Fire, Boom Boom Boom, Music, Beauty, The Ridge, Room, performing them around the world and passing them on to noted performers in the US, Europe, and Australia.
 Also, My Body, The Buddhist, her third book was published by Wesleyan University Press, 2000.
 It is an introspective series of reflections on the major lessons of life that she has learned from her body while dancing.
 Wesleyan will also publish Hay's fourth book, a revised and enlarged edition of Using the Sky which will be available in Fall 2019.

 Hay conducted 14 annual Solo Performance Commissioning Projects from 1998 through 2012, first on Whidbey Island in Washington state and then at the Findhorn Community Foundation in Findhorn, Scotland.
 A film about this groundbreaking experiment, Turn Your F*^king Head, was made by Becky Edmunds in 2012.
 Rutledge Books produced and is now distributing this one hour documentary.